 While you can certainly grab handfuls of leaves, cutting the root just under the center of the rosette with a pocketknife gets you the entire rosette in an instant, and while it's still intact, you can shake off most of the soil and debris before bagging the plant.

 A serrated grapefruit spoon is even better than a pocketknife for cutting and scooping out the very young cluster of flower buds while they're at ground level, in the center of the rosettes.

 Sautéing dandelion leaves or crowns shrinks them and concentrates this bitterness, but this miraculously vanishes if you cook them further in a sauce, especially if you include spices.
-I sauté them for ten minutes, then simmer them for another ten minutes, using cooking oil, spices, and sauce that hail from the same culinary tradition.
-You can make a side dish this way, or include pasta, grain, bread cubes, or other sources of protein to make a dandelion-based entrée.
+I sauté them for 10 minutes, then simmer them for another 10 minutes using cooking oil, spices and sauce that hail from the same culinary tradition.
+You can make a side dish this way, or include pasta, grain, bread cubes or other sources of protein to make a dandelion-based entrée.

 You can sauté the flower buds, or after removing the sepals, the flowers too.
 They taste somewhat like carrots, so sautéing dandelions in olive oil with carrots, seasoning this with mint and marjoram, and adding a dash of white wine plus salt and pepper to taste, works especially well.
 The carrots' sweetness offsets the flowers' slight bitterness.

 You could also stir the flowers into pancake batter and cook this on a griddle like you'd cook pancakes, to make dandelion fritters.
 The flowers are also famous for making dandelion wine.

 Some people cook and eat the taproots.
 I've found them too bitter and fibrous—way inferior to other wild root vegetables.
 Conceivably, the youngest taproots might be better, but since the dandelion's a perennial, there's no way to determine in advance which taproots are the youngest.